MacroPower/homelab/applications/base/restic/README.md

 ## Relica

-To use [Relica][relica], you will need to use the webdav endpoint.
+To use [Relica][relica], you will need to add a WebDDAV endpoint.
 Also, the cert must be valid since Relica does not pass the its environment to RClone (thus you can't ignore self-signed certs).

 Also, Windows users, in case you need to adjust the launch script, you can find the launch command here: